Taiwan’s largest natural gas-fired combined-cycle power plant, Datan (also known as Tatan or Dah-Tarn power plant), is located in Taoyuan…

 DEWA has selected Mott MacDonald (MMD) as the owner’s engineer for the P1 station, seawater intake and outfall system.
 MMD carried out the feasibility study for the development of the 9,000MW power plant and a 720 MIGD desalination plant.
 MMD is also involved in the work related to site layout and provides co-ordination for the entire Hassyan complex.

-Hassyan PP will be housed on a 4km2 site located 60km south-west of Dubai.
+Hassyan power plant will be housed on a 4km2 site located 60km south-west of Dubai.
 The power island P1 will incorporate a combined-cycle gas turbine (CCGT) system.
-The system consists of four F-class gas turbines, four heat recovery steam generators and two back pressure steam turbines.
+The system consists of four F-class gas turbines, four heat recovery steam generators and two backpressure steam turbines.

 A seawater intake canal being built will provide water for desalination and cooling to all the six islands of the project.
 The canal will be along the northern length of the site and designed to carry 90,000gal of water per second.